Improving Quantum Simulation Efficiency of Final State Radiation with Dynamic Quantum Circuits: Quantum Parton Shower Algorithm

 Furthermore, the ``interaction matrix'' is real and symmetric, and can thus be diagonalized as

 By defining a change of basis

 the interactions (\cref{eq:Lagrangian}) become diagonal:

-In this ``diagonal basis'', splitting do not create interference between fermion types.
+In this ``diagonal basis'', splitting does not create interference between fermion types.
 In other words,

-where $\delta_{ij}$ is Kronecker delta.
-This is also the case in the original basis if $g_{12}=0$.
+where $\delta_{ij}$ is the Kronecker delta.
+Note that this is also the case in the original basis if $g_{12}=0$.

 Therefore, to simulate interference between fermion types, we first rotate particle registers $\ket{p}$ encoding fermion/boson fields into the diagonal basis according to \cref{eq:basis_operation}, proceed with a quantum analogue of the classical Markov Chain algorithm (generating a \textit{history} of angles and particle types), and lastly rotate the final particle states back to the original basis.
-If $g_{12}>0$, then the initial rotation to the diagonal basis creates a superposition of $f_a$ and $f_a$ fermions.
+If $g_{12}>0$, then the initial rotation to the diagonal basis creates a superposition of $f_a$ and $f_b$ fermions.
 Subsequent operations act on this superposition, and all intermediate amplitudes/histories are preserved throughout the quantum Markov Chain.
-This contrasts the classical MCMC parton shower, where there superpositions of multiple fermion types are not included.
-Note that in this model, there is no interference between histories where emissions occurred at different angles.
+This contrasts the classical MCMC parton shower, where superpositions of multiple fermion types are not included.